 For over twenty years, he has concentrated in the promotion of philanthropy by assisting non-profit organizations such as The Catalogue of Philanthropy, Crossroads Community Foundation, Giving New England, National Society of Fund Raising Executives-MA, and Recording for the Blind & Dyslexic, Strolling of the Heifers, and Winston Prouty Center for Child and Family Development.

-Martin hosts two community access television shows: Grace Cottage Hospital Healthcare Matters, a monthly show on timely heathcare issues and Rotary Cares, a monthly show that demystifies Rotary International.
-Both shows are also available as podcasts.
+Martin produced several community access television shows: Grace Cottage Hospital Healthcare Matters, a show on timely heathcare issues, Safstor Matters, a show on Vermont Yankee decommissioning, Winston Prouty Center for Family and Child Development Family Matters, a show on early childhood education, and Rotary Cares, a show that demystifies Rotary International.
+Additionally, he hosts episodes for BCTV's open studio.